xpullox/undologic/README.md

 Update your layout in CakePHP (Views/Layouts/default.ctp) with the main view from your layout

-Use $base (as a variable in App_controller) to link all the scripts to the original location of the layout (in modules) and place this at the top of all VIEW pages
+Use $base (as a variable in App_controller -> beforeFilter() {} ) to link all the scripts to the original location of the layout (in modules) and place this at the top of all VIEW pages

 ```
-<?php $base = $this->webroot.'modules/layoutName/'; ?>
+$base = $this->webroot.'modules/layoutName/';
 ```

-Now in your view, anywhere you see 'src=assets' will instead be 'src=<?= $base; ?>assets' -> This also applies to href, url etc
+Now in your view we need to link to the modules path -> anywhere you see 'src="assets......' will instead be 'src="<?= $base; ?>assets......'
+-> This also applies to href, url etc

 ```
 <img src="assets/img.jpg"/>
 ```
-would become
+will become
 ```
 <img src="<?= $base; ?>assets/img.jpg"/>
 ```

-NOTE: Make sure you do not change href='#' to href='<?= $base; ?>#" as this will cause problems
+IMPORTANT: Make sure you do not change href='#' as this will cause problems if you add "....$base; ?>#...."

-### Step 9: Create all your visual pages
+### Step 9: Create all your visual pages (concept ONLY)
 Build up your navigation and build your site
+- Create all the concept pages in the 'Pages' controller
+- Using the display function so you only have to create the pages and you do NOT need to create a controller/action for each page (this will compare after approval)
+- Name all your pages in this format: prefix-controller-action.ctp eg client_users_edit
+This will only allow 'client' user_types in the Users controller / model using the edit action in the future -> This allows to prepare and concept out which pages get the correct prefix in advance.

 ### Step 10: Approve
-Approve all the visual changes with your client BEFORE starting any programming.
-Nothing is as bad then when you have done work that needs to be re-started or radically changed because the concept was not approved.
+Approve all the visual changes with your client BEFORE starting any programming, database development, etc. Nothing is as bad then when you have done work that needs to be re-started or radically changed because the concept was not approved.
+At this stage any changes can be easily completed and this helps the client brainstorm with you to create a great intuitive software.

 ### Step 11: Programming
 Now that all the visuals are approved and all the concepts that need to be programmed have been visualized, the programming should now convert the visual pages into fully working systems that may interact with a database, external api, etc.

-We recommend the following workflow
-- First enable your views by using CakePHP basic functionality.
-This gets your pages up and running quickly and fully working
+Create most pages with MVC (MODEL-VIEW-CONTROLLER)
+-> This is fast to setup and most client actually prefer regular single page loading.

-However as soon as any page requires complicated programming immediately implement AngularJS
+However... as soon as any page requires complicated programming immediately implement AngularJS (API style development)
 - This will force you to create a solid API structure that will keep your code of good quality moving forward.
 - Create a model that will get the data you require from the database
 - IMPORTANT: Create a Functional test to get this data from your Model / DB